 You can use shared drives in Google Drive to store, search, and access files with a team.
 Shared drive files belong to the team instead of an individual.
-Even if members leave, the files stay exactly where they are so your team can continue to share information and work.
+Even if members leave, the files stay in place so your team can keep sharing information and work anywhere, from any device.

-|Find files even after an employee leaves||Files are owned by a team and organization, not by an individual.
-When an employee leaves the organization and their accounts are deleted, their files remain in Team Drives.|
+|Find files and folders after an employee leaves||Your organization owns the files in a shared drive, not an individual.
+When an employee leaves and an admin deletes their account, their files remain in shared drives.|

-|Improved sharing rules||All members of a Team Drive see the same content.|
+|Improved sharing rules||All members of a shared drive see the same content.|

-|Content discoverability||When you add a user to a Google Group, that user is automatically added to all the Team Drives that include that group.|
+|Content discoverability||Adding a user to a group in Google Groups automatically adds them to all the shared drives that include that group.|

-|Synchronize content on your desktop||Users can access their Team Drives on their computer using Google Drive for desktop.
+|Synchronize content on your desktop||Users can access their shared drives on their computer using Google Drive for desktop.
 For details on setting it up for your organization, go to Deploy Drive for desktop.|

 |What types of files can you add?||All file types except files from Google Maps||All file types|

-|Who owns files and folders?||The team||The individual who created the file or folder|
+|Who owns files and folders?||Your organization||The individual who created the file or folder|

-|Can I move files and folders?||
+|Can I move files and folders onto a drive?||

 Users can only move files.

-Administrators can move folders.
+Administrators can move files and folders.
+Learn more.

 |Can I sync files to my computer?||

-|Sharing||All team members see the same file set.||Different users might see different files in a folder, depending on their access to individual files.|
+|How does sharing work?||All team members see the same file set.||Different users might see different files in a folder, depending on their access to individual files.|

 |How long do deleted files stay in Trash?||

-|Can I restore files?||Yes, if you have Edit access or full access.||Yes, if you created it.|
+|Can I restore files from the trash?||Yes, if you have Manager, Content manager, or Contributor access.||Yes, if you created it.|

 - Are the files of interest to most or all members of a particular project team?